invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 NINJA_HOSTED_PDF=true
 ```

-you will also need to turn OFF PhantomJS cloud
+You will also need to turn OFF PhantomJS cloud

 ```
 PHANTOMJS_PDF_GENERATION=false